-Step 2: AEMO must ensure that the MSATS B2B Handler reads the compressed file (.zip) from
+Step 2: AEMO must ensure that the MSATS B2B Handler reads the compressed file (.zip) from the Initiator Inbox.

 Step 3: AEMO must ensure that the MSATS B2B Handler decompresses the B2B file and validates it as described in section 5.4.3.